xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 sense to do the first session on Monday and the second one on Tuesday?

-Muscles typically need 48 hour or even longer to recover from a hard workout session[^58].
+Muscles typically need 48 hour or even longer to recover from a hard workout session.
 This means, only after two or three days you will typically be able to lift the same weight again.
-However, there is currently no evidence that workouts on consecutive days affect hypertrophy negatively[^59].
+However, there is currently no evidence that workouts on consecutive days affect hypertrophy negatively.
 Thus it again becomes a matter of personal preferences.
 I, like most people, prefer to do my workouts when my muscles no longer feel sore and thus in my workout plans there are typically two or three days between sessions that target the same muscle